purplebase/purplestack/CONTEXT.md

 // When app closes, private key is lost and user must re-enter
 ```

-#### Persistent Key Storage
+#### Persistent Key Storage specifically for nsec

-If the user specifically requests persistent nsec signing, use the `flutter_secure_storage` package.
-Do NOT use this storage for regular data storage, use `CustomData` as instructed before.
+If the user specifically requests persistent **nsec** signing, use the `flutter_secure_storage` package.
+Do NOT use this storage for any other kind of data storage, use `CustomData` as instructed before.

 ```dart
 import 'package:flutter_secure_storage/flutter_secure_storage.dart';